boxwise/boxtribute/docs/adr/adr-global-state-management.md

 ## Context or Problem Statement

 We need a global state management solution for our React application.
 Currently, we are using React Context for this purpose.
 However, we have encountered some issues with ease of use and rendering performance.
-We are considering switching to a more efficient state management library.
+We are considering switching to a more efficient state management library and only leaving React Context for mandatory Dependency Injection.

 ## Decision Drivers